springfuse/springfuse.github.com/documentation/configuration.md

 The `oneToManyConfig` element also allows you to tune the JPA fetch type and the JPA cascade types.
 Please refer to the XSD for more information.

+<a name="cfk"></a>
+## @ManyToOne and @OneToMany with composite foreign key

+By default, Celerio generates the code for a `@ManyToOne` association when it encounters a composite foreign key.

+The `manyToOneConfig` should be a child of the columnConfig corresponding to the **first column of the composite foreign key**.

+As for regular @OneToMany, you can use the `oneToManyConfig` element to generate the inverse association.
+Do not forget to set the `associationDirection` attribute of the `columnConfig` element to `BIDIRECTIONAL`

 <a name="o2o"></a>
 ## @OneToOne